 To meet the demanding schedule, IX crews have worked 7 days a week for months through the Tennessee winter.
 IX has had an onsite presence of 50 to 140 tradesmen, field supervision, and subcontractors throughout the project to keep up with the work requirements.
 To maintain operations in the plant, a tremendous amount of communication and coordination has been required to share our strategy with Walbridge and General Motors so that our work and plant production can happen simultaneously.
 To date, the project has remained on schedule and the plant has not missed out on any production due to our work on the project.

-As spring starts in Middle Tennessee, IX is in a great position for a strong finish to the project.
-Earthmoving and grading operations are coming to a completion and new parking lots are nearly 100% complete.
-Building construction has begun ahead of schedule and the focus turns to exterior utility installation.
+Earthmoving and grading operations are complete as well as the new parking lots.
+Building construction began ahead of schedule and our focus is on exterior utility installation.
 Our team continues to keep our foot on the gas and looks forward to the completion of another difficult and demanding project for our customer.
+IX is in a great position for a strong finish to the project.